csmc-vaneykjlab/TEAQ/README.md

 #### Cohort Dataset

-Peptide or Precursor-level Intensity Search result in .txt wide format with columns as samples.
+Peptide or Precursor-level Intensity DIA Search result in .txt wide format with columns as samples.

 Peptide-Level Cohort Dataset: